240401-NET/trainer-code/Week1/Java_to_NET.md

 #### Dependency Management
 - Nuget is dependency manager for .NET.
 It comes preinstalled with all .NET SDK and by default looks for packages [here](https://www.nuget.org/)
 - `dotnet add package <package-name>`: adds package dependency to your .csproj file.
 	- *Common Error: All `dotnet add` commands have to be executed inside the project you're looking to add dependencies to.
-This is also common with people doing `dotnet run` outside the project*
+This is common with people doing `dotnet run` outside the project*
 #### .NET SDK commands cheat-sheet
 - `dotnet --info`: information on .NET SDK
 - `dotnet new ...`: scaffold a new project